isomerpages/govtech-im8/_control-catalog/Infrastructure Security.md

 <a id="is-2"></a>
-## IS-2: Automated Patch Management
+## IS-2: Automated Patch Management Tools

 ### Control Statement

-Automate patching of operating systems and applications.
+Use automated patch management tools to facilitate security patching of operating systems and software included in the operating systems.

 ### Control Recommendations

-Apply patch baselines via the CSP node management service, unless the patch management process is automated as part of the build and deploy phase.
-For on-premise systems, use tools like Azure Update Manager to schedule and automatically deploy patches to Windows and Linux OS.
+Patch management can be automated as part of the build and deploy phase, such as with golden images for containers and virtual machines.
+It can also be automated in running instances on the cloud via CSP node management services (such as Azure Update Manager or AWS Systems Manager Patch Manager) and on-premises via patch management services (such as Windows Server Update Services or Configuration Management tools).
+To minimise risk of disruption due to patching, consider staged rollouts with canary deployments or in non-production environments.

 ### Risk Statement

-Failure to automate patching of operating systems and applications increases the risk of delayed or missed security updates, leaving systems vulnerable to known exploits and potential security breaches, compromising the overall security of the environment.
+Failure to automate security patching of operating systems and included software increases the risk of delayed or missed security updates, leaving systems vulnerable to known exploits and potential security breaches, compromising the overall security of the environment.